Muveyt/TextToMorseCode/README.md

 # TextToMorseCode
 Simple website for translating text to morse code just for fun.

-I will add a sound to play trasnlated morse code
+To-d0 List:
+I will stop the play when a new message has translated or when speed has changed.